 Issue: The explanation does not adequately address why the Change of Status form was not processed in time.
 The description should be expanded to better explain the circumstances of the delay in processing the appointment and the specific plan to avoid such occurrences in the future.

 Acceptable explanation: The administrator was informed of a faculty member’s effort distribution change after the deadline for payroll appointments for the January payroll.
-The faculty member has been requested to communicate changed in effort in a timelier manner in the future in order to avoid such circumstances.
+The faculty member has been requested to review effort monthly and communicate changed in effort in a timely manner in the future in order to avoid such circumstances.

 Questionable explanation: To charge a portion of the lab technician’s salary to the project.